bergesinstitute/grafmethodenglish/book-1-unit-7.md

 1. What time do you get up?
 2. What time do you go to bed?
 3. Do you always shower in the morning?
-4. What dime do you shower?
+4. What time do you shower?
 5. Do you wash your face every day?
 6. Do you brush your teeth every night?